 In addition to writing articles and guide books, she has also reviewed hotels in Japan, Hong Kong and Missouri for Star Service and updated destination reports on Tokyo, Branson, Kansas City and Kansas for Weissmann Reports (both now branded under travel42).
 She has also written advertising copy about travel in Japan, including one that appeared in National Geographic Traveler and, in 2013, an ad campaign for Okinawa of five different headlines and copy which appeared in, among others, Islands magazine, Recommend magazine for travel agents, a magazine for cruise line executives, and a dive magazine.

-As a travel expert on Japan, she has been interviewed by CNN and the Japan National Tourism Organization; has been a guest speaker at various events (most recently at a media event on Kyushu held Nov 14, 2013, in NYC), has written blogs and articles for the Japan National Tourist Organization’s website at www.japantravelinfo.com, and since 2009 has been a VISIT JAPAN Ambassador, an honorary title awarded by the Japanese government for her contributions in drawing foreign visitors to Japan (the only US resident awarded the title).
+As a travel expert on Japan, she has been interviewed on radio, CNN and the Japan National Tourism Organization; has been a guest speaker at various events (most recently at a media event on Kyushu held Nov 14, 2013, in NYC), has written blogs and articles for the Japan National Tourist Organization’s website at www.japantravelinfo.com; and since 2009 has been a VISIT JAPAN Ambassador, an honorary title awarded by the Japanese government for her contributions in drawing foreign visitors to Japan (the only US resident awarded the title).
 To her chagrin, she is also the longest-reigning author of a guide book to Japan.

 In 2011 she received the Langston Hughes Creative Writing Award for fiction; her submission for the contest was the first chapter of a novel she hopes to someday complete, set in 1980s Tokyo and called Rife with the Tokyo Brews.